CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ## Conclusion

 The analysis described could be useful for posterior business decision taking, as for developing potencial marketing campaigns.
-It can be observed that, (X observation).